qpliu/esolang/intercal/README.md

 Notes
 -----
-Since the famous politeness checker was undocumented, it will not be part of this implemention.

 In section 4.4.1 of the 1973 document says to invert the least significant bit of the first element of 16-bit 2-dimensional array number 1, one could write: